OpenStorageNetwork/openstoragenetwork.github.io/content/docs/dataset-access.md

 weight: 40
 ---

+An active research dataset can remain in OSN storage for up to five years.

 OSN supports a RESTful API that is compatible with the basic data access model of the [Amazon S3 API](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html).
 Any